-We will make only minimal use of Blackboard.
-A web page at euclid.trentu.ca/math/sb/1110H/ will have hopefully-up-to-date information and all handouts, as well as material from a number of previous iterations of first-year calculus taught by the instructor.
+Handouts, solutions, and such will be posted to Blackboard, but marks will not.
+(Pick up your work to learn what went wrong. if anything.)
+A web page at euclid.trentu.ca/math/sb/1110H/ will also have this material, as well as material from a number of previous iterations of first-year calculus.